Sary-Aka's embassy: Background

 Sary-Aka's embassy was dispatched by Mamai, a military commander of the Blue Horde, which ruled over lands in what is now the southern Ukrainian steppes and the Crimean Peninsula, to Nizhny Novgorod in 1374.

-The ambassador was accompanied by a military troop that constituted one thousand of men-at-arms.

-The same year the detachment was assaulted by the Russian troops to the south of Nizhny Novgorod with most of its members killed.
+The ambassador was accompanied by a force of one thousand men-at-arms.
+The same year, the detachment was assaulted by Russian forces to the south of Nizhny Novgorod, and most of its members were killed.

-The survivors were captured and imprisoned in the Nizhny Novgorod Kremlin along with the ambassador himself, although they were allowed to stay together and keep their weapon with them.
+The survivors were captured and imprisoned in the Nizhny Novgorod Kremlin, along with the ambassador himself, although they were allowed to stay together and keep their weapons with them.

-In March 1375 a congress of Russian princes took place in Pereslavl-Zalessky town in Yaroslavl Oblast.
-It was moderated by the Prince of Moscow and Grand Prince of Vladimir Dmitry Ivanovich Donskoy.
+In March 1375, a congress of Russian princes took place in Pereslavl-Zalessky.
+It was chaired by Dmitry Ivanovich Donskoy, who was the prince of Moscow and grand prince of Vladimir.
+Among those in attendance were Oleg Ivanovich of Ryazan and Dmitry Konstantinovich of Nizhny Novgorod-Suzdal.
+Mikhail II of Tver did not attend.

-Among the others the congress was attended by warlords of the Principality of Ryazan, Oleg Ivanovich, and of Nizhny Novgorod and Suzdal, Dmitri Konstantinovich of Suzdal.

-The Grand Prince of Tver Mikhail II did not attend.

-During the congress, the decision was taken for a consolidated effort of the Russian warlords against the dominance of Mamai.

-To secure the safety of the meeting the eldest son of Dmitri Konstantinovich of Suzdal, Vasiliy Kirdyapa, was ordered to dispatch an armed force to Nizhny Novgorod to take the surviving members of Sary-Aka's embassy and disarm them on 31 March 1375.
+During the congress, it was decided to launch a coordinated campaign against Mamai.
+To ensure the security of the congress, the eldest son of Dmitry Konstantinovich, Vasiliy Kirdyapa, was ordered to dispatch an armed force to Nizhny Novgorod to arrest the surviving members of Sary-Aka's embassy and disarm them on 31 March 1375.